GitDanielR/Canvas-Assignment-Manager/README.md

 # Canvas Assignment Manager

 A **Flask-based web application** for managing and organizing Canvas assignments using the Canvas API.
-Includes a notification system and the ability to save assignment-specific URLs.
+Includes a notification system and the ability to save assignment-specific files/URLs.
+Saved files/URLs can be opened all-at-once using the website or by clicking the notification.

 ---